 Total costs for self-pay patients range from $16,000 to $24,000, depending on the type of procedure.
 You can receive a price quote at your initial consultation.
 We can also connect you with an option for financing your surgery.

-Three easy options to get started today.
-Learn more by choosing a location below.
+Get started today.
 Appointments available in-person or virtually.

 St. Michael Medical Center